eller kjøp de skickelige platene fra mons.no shop

 - Can't eat, so I have to drink.

-Even Granås came by bus (! yes, there is a bus route!) and stayed three days to do the drum tracks.
+Even Granås came by bus (yes, there is a bus route) and stayed three days to do the drum tracks.
 Even is fun company (and younger than us), and his enthusiasm for things we got bored with years ago was a great booster.
-Even not only plays drums like a God of some young sort - he creates energy and smiles.
 With him he had his Mac and lots of DVDs and videos.
-Dinosaur Jr's «Everybody lets me down» was a great laugh.
-And the documentaries on Townes Van Zandt and Gram Parsons made me think of other things than my own little hell.
+J Mascis and the Fog's «Everybody let's me down» was a great laugh.
+And the documentaries on Townes Van Zandt and Gram Parsons made me think of other things than my own hell.
 For a couple of hours anyway.

-In Seidwise we started on something I tought of as a new record - newly written songs; «Nyklint Trut Lyspære Blues», «Morgenstemning» (not the Grieg number!), a song that was a potential opener - «Sov», and a longhaired folk rock thing called «Det var ikke jeg.
+In Seidwise we started on what I thought of as a new record - newly written songs; «Nyklint Trut Lyspære Blues», «Morgenstemning» (not the Grieg number!), a song that was a potential opener - «Sov», and a longhaired folk rock thing called «Det var ikke jeg.
 Det var du».

-- Does anybody know a female singer who could come in?
+- Does anybody know of a female singer who could come in?

 - Yes